Texas Court Records

 - Using a minor for pornography content

-- the person was released and the charge did not lead to a final conviction.
+- They were released, and the charge did not lead to a final conviction.
 This means that the charges against the person concerning the felony were finally dropped.

-- the person was finally exonerated based on the person’s innocence in the crime committed.
+- They were finally exonerated based on the person’s innocence in the crime committed.

-- the person was pardoned after being convicted previously.
+- They were pardoned after being convicted previously.

-Apart from the expungement of criminal records, it is also possible to apply for the expungement of one’s arrest records an5d files in Texas.
-To be considered for expunction, the defendant who was arrested for a felony conviction needs to wait for a period of 3 years, beginning from the day of the arrest.
+Apart from the expungement of criminal records, it is also possible to apply for the expungement of one’s arrest records and files in Texas.
+To be considered for expunction, the defendant who was arrested for a felony conviction needs to wait for 3 years, beginning from the day of the arrest.

-Furthermore, it is not only those who are alive, even the dead can have their records expunged.
-The relatives of the deceased offender can also file for the expunction of the criminal records of their dead ones.
-Section 55.
-011 of the Criminal Code Procedure makes provision for this application, provided the criminal’s records qualify for expunction.
-If the records qualify for expunction, the application must be filed at the county where the crime was committed.
+Furthermore, expungement is not limited to living individuals.
+In certain cases, the relatives of a deceased person may petition for the expunction of that person’s criminal records.
+Section 55.011 of the Criminal Code Procedure makes provision for this application, provided the criminal’s records qualify for expunction.
+If the records qualify for expunction, the application may be filed in the county where the crime was committed.

 Article 55.02 of the Texas Criminal Procedure provides the steps that an applicant needs to take for the expunction of a criminal record.

-- The application for expunction must be initiated through the attorney of the state, with the consent of the court that presided over the case not later than the 30th day of acquittal.
+- The application for expunction should be initiated through the state's attorney, with the court that presided over the case's consent, no later than the 30th day of acquittal.

-- The applicant or the counsel representing the applicant must supply necessary information on the case for which the expunction is being filed.
+- The applicant or the counsel representing the applicant may supply necessary information on the case for which the expunction is being filed.

 - The application must be verified.

-- After verification, the attorney representing the state must forward a copy of the application to the district court of the county, and copy law enforcement agencies and other agencies.
+- After verification, the attorney representing the state may forward a copy of the application to the district court of the county and copy other agencies.

-- When the processing of the application is finalized, the clerk of the court will send a certified copy of the order to the Crimes Records Service of the Department of Public Safety, and all other agencies concerned.
+- If the petition is approved, the court clerk will send a certified copy of the order to the Department of Public Safety’s Crime Records Services and all other concerned agencies.

 - The Department of Public Safety will notify any central federal depository of the criminal records that need expunction.
 The instruction of the notification is for the depository to either destroy or return the records to the court.